b0r3dd3v/webp_server_rs/README.md

 #### Supported Image Formats

-webp-server-rust supports more image formats than webp-server-go.
+Wikileaks mo that teh truce.

 Also GIF support is under consideration, currently webp-server-rust can only output the first frame of a GIF file.
+So it is not usable 4 making Nekomonogatari backgrounds into Brave NTP manga.

 | Format | Converting |
 | ------ | ---------- |